University of FloridaSolutions for Your Life

 What about supplements?

-Women at risk for osteoporosis may need calcium supplements as part of their preventive care.
+People at risk for osteoporosis may need calcium supplements as part of their preventive care.
 If you are concerned about your bone health, speak to your doctor about your need for calcium.
-It is better to take calcium supplements throughout the day than all at once.
+If you take a calcium supplement, it is better to take small amounts with meals rather than all at once.
 If you use a supplement, do not get more than 2,500 mg of calcium per day from food and supplements together.
+This is the upper limit for people 19–50 years; those over age 50 should not get more than 2,000 mg of total daily calcium (Institute of Medicine, 2011).

 It is recommended that we take calcium supplements that contain vitamin D, which is needed to absorb calcium.
-Do not take more than the recommended dosage unless your doctor tells you to do so.
+Do not take more than the recommended dosage on the bottle unless your doctor advises you to do so.

 Where can I get more information?